AIFS Financial Policies

 Changes from semester to quarter

 Semester students who wish to change to a quarter program must notify the Resident Director and AIFS in writing no later than four weeks before the end of the quarter.
 Students are not entitled to a refund if they switch from semester to quarter after the semester has begun.
-Fees for tuition/housing are paid to the universities in advance.
+Fees for tuition/ housing are paid to the universities in advance.

 Procedures for changing status

 Change in your status on the same campus may be implemented without extra charge up to one month before the program begins.
 Students requesting a change of status should write to their AIFS Admissions Officer.
 Once abroad, all plans must be discussed with the Resident Director well in advance of an impending change.
 There is no refund to students who leave one campus early or arrive at the other late because of differences in academic calendars.
 Students wishing to change campuses should be aware of differences in curricula and are responsible for notifying their home institution of any change.
-Transportation ’s responsibility.
+Transportation between campuses is the student's responsibility.

 The right to refunds is limited.
 All withdrawals must be in writing either by mail to AIFS College Division, Academic Year and Semester Programs, American Institute For Foreign Study, River Plaza, 9 West Broad Street, Stamford, CT 06902-3788 or by fax to 203.399.5597.